kaltura/playkit-js-ui/README.md

 </script>
 ```

+## Extending the UI

+For additional info and guides on how to extend the UI see the[docs](https://github.com/kaltura/playkit-js-ui/tree/master/docs)

 ## Running the tests

 Tests can be run localy via [Karma], which will run on Chrome, Firefox and Safari